DreamSlayerGX/Webserver/README.md

 The server has basic data implemented, which is used primarily for testing.
 In other words, it is not a fresh, empty server.
 If the user wants to errase the data, she can remove "TESTING" as second argument when running the server.
 The data is found in *data.json* which is provided in the repo.

+The file *CarShopClient.java* is a client for testing in the IDE and **NOT** part of the main program.

 The supplied JAR-file is used to create JSON-objects in the server.